diractions/diractions-website/content/posts/2025-02-art-of-innovation-accounting/index.md

 showtoc: true
 ShowBreadCrumbs: false
 cover:
-  image: "robot-progress.png"
+  image: "cover.png"
-  alt: "A robot on wheels whereas a business lady is measuring its progress"
+  alt: "A hand putting post-its with a lightbulb on a whiteboard"
 ---

 ## The problem with cool ideas